On A Saturday Night Far, Far From Home

 Good news for Steve.
 He becomes a solo act in the lounge down the street.
 Everyone wins.

-Moral of the story – Stuff happens for a reason.
+Stuff happens for a reason.
 What seems like a horror story maybe is not.
 Do your best no matter what and good things can happen.
 See, sometimes that tale from the crypt isn’t so bad.